zcvele/OfficeDocs-SkypeForBusiness/Teams/integrating-business-email.md

 - **Desktop computer**: You need to complete this setup on your desktop computer.
 This setup can't be completed on a mobile device.
 - **Admin app/Microsoft Admin Center**: If you own Microsoft Teams Essentials, you can complete this setup in the [Admin app](https://teams.microsoft.com/l/app/b47c7387-2807-440c-9fc2-7c8f46147a20) installed in Teams.
 For customers with other small business licenses, [learn](https://support.microsoft.com/office/add-a-custom-domain-name-071780ac-46bb-4758-b30d-39ad0aeccf42) how you can complete these steps in the Microsoft Admin Center.
-- **Global Admin**: [Global admin](/microsoft-365/admin/add-users/about-admin-roles) permissions for your Microsoft 365 environment, which allow you to buy or verify your business domain.
+- **Global Admin**: [Global Admin](/microsoft-365/admin/add-users/about-admin-roles) permissions for your Microsoft 365 environment, which allow you to buy or verify your business domain.
 - **Business domain account**: You need to be able to sign in to your business domain host (for example, GoDaddy).
   1. You need to know [how to find](/microsoft-365/admin/get-help-with-domains/find-your-domain-registrar) your domain host.
-  1. If you want to buy a new domain, go to the [setup page in the admin center](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/featureexplorer), and then select **Get your custom domain set up**.
+  1. If you want to buy a new domain, go to the [setup page in the Admin Center](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/featureexplorer), and then select **Get your custom domain set up**.
-- **Admin console**: You need to be able to sign in to the admin console for your current email provider (such as Google Workspace).
+- **Admin console**: You need to be able to sign in to the Admin console for your current email provider (such as Google Workspace).

 ## Connect your business domain for simplified login

-1. In the admin app in Teams, go to the **Admin** tab in the left-hand navigation, and on the **Home** tab of the admin dashboard, select the **Use your existing email and custom domain with Teams** task.
+1. In the Admin app in Teams, go to the **Admin** tab in the left-hand navigation, and on the **Home** tab of the Admin dashboard, select the **Use your existing email and custom domain with Teams** task.
 1. You need to choose your email service provider.
 The options are Microsoft, Google Workspace, or another service provider.
 Select the **Next** button to continue when ready, or the **Back** button to return to the previous screen.
 1. Now you must verify ownership of your custom business domain.